 Graduate Certificate Program in Spatial Analysis

-The Spatial Analysis graduate certificate program prepares University of Michigan graduates for positions as spatial analysis application scientists in state and federal government agencies, private industry or consulting agencies.
-Coursework offered through the program leads to a Graduate Certificate in Spatial Analysis with a focus on Applied Remote Sensing, Geographic Information Systems (GIS) or Quantitative Spatial Analysis.
+The Spatial Analysis graduate certificate program prepares University of Michigan graduates for positions as spatial analysis application scientists in state and federal government agencies, private industry, or nonprofits.
+Coursework offered through the program leads to a Graduate Certificate in Spatial Analysis with a focus on Applied Remote Sensing or Geographic Information Systems (GIS) & Spatial Analysis.

-Due to the interdisciplinary emphasis of the Spatial Analysis Program, required courses are offered from a variety of University of Michigan units, including Natural Resources and Environment; several departments in the College of Engineering including Atmospheric, Oceanic & Space Sciences, Civil and Environmental Engineering, Electrical Engineering & Computer Science; the School of Architecture and Urban Planning; the Epidemiology program in the School of Public Health; and the School of Information.
+Due to the interdisciplinary emphasis of the Spatial Analysis Certificate program, required courses are offered from a variety of University of Michigan units, including SNRE; the departments of Atmospheric, Oceanic & Space Sciences and Electrical Engineering & Computer Science in the College of Engineering; the College of Architecture and Urban Planning; the Biostatistics program in the School of Public Health; and the School of Information.

-- Selection of a primary focus area from among three areas: Applied Remote Sensing, GIS or Quantitative Spatial Analysis
+- Selection of a primary focus area from among two areas: Applied Remote Sensing or GIS & Spatial Analysis

-- Completion of three courses (normally 9 credits) within the chosen focus area, at least one of which is from a list of "foundation courses" in that area
+- Completion of two courses (normally six credits) within the chosen focus area, at least one of which is from a list of core courses in that area

 - At least one course must be taken from a unit other than the student's home unit.

-At least 15 credit hours selected from a group of core courses:
+At least 12 credit hours selected from a group of courses (may substitute a practicum for three credits):

 - APPLIED REMOTE SENSING